Sinzear/dart-spray-akka-example/README.md

 First things first, make sure that you've installed SBT and Chromium.
 If so, all you need to do is run `sbt run` and then navigate to the URL mentioned above in Chromium.

+The app will also run in other browsers because it includes compiled Javascript.
+If you make changes to any `.dart` files, make sure to re-compile the JavaScript.

 ### Things to Notice

 * This application used [Thomas Lockney](https://github.com/tlockney)'s [Spray/Akka example](https://github.com/tlockney/akka-spray-example) as an initial template.